cibseven/cibseven-migration/README.md

 ## Clean up

-After the migration you can delete the file and rewrite plugin section from you pom.xml
+After the migration you can delete the file and rewrite plugin section from your pom.xml